aubreysalmins/Bank-Tech-Test/README.md

-Here is a tech test wherein fulfil the following requirements:
+Here is a tech test wherein I fulfil the following requirements:

 ## Specification